SymfonyCasts/solid/sfcasts/isp-takeaways.md

 less than 50, and there are three photos or more on a setting and management is already requesting another change, we need to make sure that no matter what a score never receives more than a hundred points, no problem.
-We can create another scoring factor class to check for this in the scoring directory, let's add a class called how about max score adjuster?
-I'm giving this one a slightly different name, even though it's a scoring factor because it's real job is going to be to adjust the score.
-We will make this implement scoring factor interface.
+We can create another scoring factor class to check for this in the `Scoring/` directory, let's add a class called how about `MaxScoreAdjuster` I'm giving this one a slightly different name, even though it's a scoring factor because it's real job is going to be to adjust the score.
+We will make this implement `ScoringFactorInterface`.

-Now I've got a code generate or Command + N on a Mac and generate, just generate, adjust the score to start logic.
-And here is that we're going to return the minimum of final score or 100.
-So the final score is over a hundred, then it would return just a hundred setting the priority for the of this class.
+Now I've got a Code -> Generate or Command + N on a Mac and generate, just generate, adjust the score to start logic.
+And here is that we're going to return the minimum of `$finalScore` or 100.
+So the `$finalScore` is over a hundred, then it would return just a hundred setting the priority for the of this class.
 So that is the last scoring factor injected into citing score would now truly be important.
 But since that doesn't relate to ISP, we're not going to worry about the detail.
 Of course, in this new class, we're also going to need to implement the other method score.
 And we can just return zero since we don't care about that.
 Okay, we've got this working no more under or over scored records, but we've violated.
-I S P a lot of the classes that implement scoring factor interface, like max score adjuster and coordinates factor have a dummy method, which we added just to satisfy the needs of the interface.
+ISP a lot of the classes that implement scoring factor interface, like `MaxScoreAdjuster` and `CoordinatesFactor` have a dummy method, which we added just to satisfy the needs of the interface.

 When you see something like this, it's a signal that your interface is polluted or has gotten fat.
 But again, even though we're using an interface in our example, this